qbatten-grata/eng-practices/review/developer/cl-descriptions.md

 *   Complete sentence, written as though it was an order.
 *   Follow by empty line.

-The **first line** of a CL description should be a short summary of *specifically* **what** *is being done by the CL*, followed by a blank line.
+The **first line** of a PR description should be a short summary of *specifically* **what** *is being done by the PR*, followed by a blank line.
-This is what appears in version control history summaries, so it should be informative enough that future code searchers don't have to read your CL or its whole description to understand what your CL actually *did* or how it differs from other CLs.
+This is what appears in version control history summaries, so it should be informative enough that future code searchers don't have to read your PR or its whole description to understand what your PR actually *did* or how it differs from other PRs.
 That is, the first line should stand alone, allowing readers to skim through code history much faster.

 Try to keep your first line short, focused, and to the point.
 The clarity and utility to the reader should be the top concern.

-By tradition, the first line of a CL description is a complete sentence, written as though it were an order (an imperative sentence).
+By tradition, the first line of a PR description is a complete sentence, written as though it were an order (an imperative sentence).
 For example, say
 \"**Delete** the FizzBuzz RPC and **replace** it with the new system." instead of \"**Deleting** the FizzBuzz RPC and **replacing** it with the new system."